blessingokpala/flexbox/README.md

-This repository showcases how one can easily use css flex property for equal and responsive partitioning.
+This repository showcases how one can easily use css flex property for equal partitioning.
+To make the boxes responsive, you simply just write the media queries whereby you use a display direction of column.
+That way, the boxes stack on top of each other.